-Income tax…This one word gives you a feeling to shed extra money out of your pockets.You hesitate, you get restless but you don’t have any choice,you have to pay Income tax on your earnings if you fall in the taxable slabs.
+Income tax…This one word gives you a feeling to shed extra money out of your pockets.
+Hearing this, you hesitate, you get restless!
+But, you don’t have any choice.
+You have to pay Income tax on your earnings if you fall in the taxable slab limit.

-So, you try to find ways to reduce your tax burden.
+And, you try to find ways to reduce your tax burden.
 You also plan your investments to save some of your taxes.

 Higher the income, higher the taxes you need to pay!
 But, do you have any idea that there are few incomes which are not taxable in your hands.

 Thinking….Yes, that is true!
 There are few incomes that are completely tax free.

 In India, you have to pay income tax on the income that you earn during a financial year as per the Income tax slabs.
 However, there are certain tax free incomes on which you don’t need to pay any tax.
 In simple words, such incomes are not taxable in your hands.

-You just need to be aware about such tax free incomes, so that you can enjoy the tax benefits to the maximum and lower your overall tax burden as well.
+You just need to be aware about such tax free incomes.
+So, you can enjoy the tax benefits to the maximum and lower your overall tax burden as well.
 Go ahead and get to know about such tax free incomes in India.

-12 Tax free Incomes you must know about
+12 Tax free Incomes in India

 Under Section 10(1) of The Income Tax Act, 1961 the agricultural income is fully exempt from tax.
 The agricultural income should be from a land situated in India.
 The land must be used for agricultural purposes only.

 But, for computing the tax rate and actual tax liability, you have to include agriculture income in your total income if:

 (i) Net agricultural income > Rs.5000 during the financial year and

 (ii) Total Income (excluding agricultural income) > Basic exemption limit as per Income tax slabs.

 *Important Note: Gift received on occasion of marriage is an exception where gifts are exempt even when received from non-relatives.
 This means if you receive any gift on your marriage from a relative or non relative it is fully exempt in your hands.

 Here definition of “relatives” covers:

 a.
 Spouse of Individual.